NiiightmareXD/windows-capture/windows-capture-python/README-Python.md

 )

-# Called Every Time A New Frame Is Available
+# Called every time a new frame is available
 @capture.event
 def on_frame_arrived(frame: Frame, capture_control: InternalCaptureControl):
-    print("New Frame Arrived")
+    print("New frame arrived")

-    # Save The Frame As An Image To The Specified Path
+    # Save the frame as an image to the specified path
     frame.save_as_image("image.png")

-    # Gracefully Stop The Capture Thread
+    # Gracefully stop the capture thread
     capture_control.stop()

-# Called When The Capture Item Closes Usually When The Window Closes, Capture
+# Called when the capture item closes (usually when the window closes).
-# Session Will End After This Function Ends
+# The capture session will end after this function returns.
 @capture.event
 def on_closed():
-    print("Capture Session Closed")
+    print("Capture session closed")

 capture.start()